ProCode-Software/proicons/site/src/docs/api-reference/javascript-api.md

 The element to search inside for children with the `proicon` attribute.

 #### config: [`ProIconReplaceConfig`](./options#proiconreplaceconfig) (optional)
-An optional configuration to customise the behaviour of the replace method
+An optional configuration to customise the behaviour of the replace method.

 #### Example